shaohsuanhung/Perception-error-model-for-autonomous-driving/documents/weekly-report/week2.md

 ## Weekly outcome

 - Study the cyber_rt protocol and know the whole message passing system to covert the dataset.
+- The pratice scripts of the nuscenes dataset is under ```./scripts/nuscenes_dataset_pratice/```.
-- Writing python scripts that convert the nuscenes dataset to .record file.
+- Writing python scripts that convert the nuscenes dataset to .record file, placed at ```./scripts/nuscenes_converter```.

 ## Challenging task of the week:

 - **How to convert radar data to Apollo**.
-The script that convert the dataset had provided by the Apollo, but they don’t support the radar dataset convertion.
+Find scripts that convert the dataset had provided by the Apollo, but they don’t support the radar dataset convertion.
 So I had to modify the scripts by myself.
-But first I have to look into several API such as nuscenes dataset Dev-kit API, CyberRT API.
+Before starting programming, I need to look into several API such as nuscenes dataset Dev-kit API, Cyber RT API, and messages that published on the runtime framework.

 ## Next week task

 ### Urgent
-- Convert the nuscenses dataset to .record file
+- Convert the nuscenses dataset to .record file.
-### Regular
+### Normal
 - Sent email to Dr.Justin, to discuss scope of the project.
 Should draft the project proposal and project Gantt chart beforehand.